RaptorusMagnus/SimpleStack.github.io/query/select_async_dyn.md

 <div class="notification is-warning">
 <span class="icon"><i class="fas fa-exclamation-circle"></i></span>
-Dynamic Select Statement are still experimental and API may change in future version of SimpleStack.
+Dynamic Select Statements are still experimental and API may change in future version of SimpleStack.
 Feedback is more than welcome !
 </div>

 ```csharp